 We currently do not have any significant facilities.
 We lease two small offices in Ogden, Utah and Houston, Texas.
 The offices will be expanded as additional employees join Bio-Path.
-Due to the anticipated use of the PDC for pre-clinical development of our sponsored drug candidates, Bio-Path does not foresee at this time the need to lease laboratory space.
+Due to the anticipated use of the PDC or another laboratory company for pre-clinical development of our sponsored drug candidates, Bio-Path does not foresee at this time the need to lease laboratory space.
 ITEM 3.
 LEGAL PROCEEDINGS

-We are not a party to any legal proceedings
+We are not a party to any legal proceedings.